Altenbrt/racket-checker/predefinedSupportedFunctionList.md

 # A List of the supportet functions
 The "" are only for formating purposes and can be ignored

+- CustomFunction
+## On Numbers
 - "+"
 - "-"
 - "*"
 - /
-- CustomFunction

-# A List of the functions we are planing to Support
-The "" are only for formating purposes and can be ignored

-## On Numbers
 - <
 - <=
 - =
 - ">"
 - ">="

+# A List of the functions we are planing to Support
+The "" are only for formating purposes and can be ignored

+## On Numbers
 - abs
 - add1
 - ceiling